-At Bishop Young Academy it is our fundamental belief that all children have an entitlement to high-quality education and we are committed to providing excellent teaching and learning, pastoral care and additional opportunities for our students to enable them to flourish academically, socially, spiritually and emotionally in a supportive and caring environment.
+At Bishop Young Academy it is our fundamental belief that all children have an entitlement to high-quality education in a supportive and caring environment.
+We are committed to providing excellent teaching and learning, pastoral care and additional opportunities for our students to enable them to flourish academically, socially, spiritually and emotionally.
+This was highlighted in our 2021 Ofsted inspection at which we were awarded a ‘good’ for personal development and a ‘good’ for behaviour and attitudes.
+The inspectors commented that ‘Pupils are proud to attend this school.
+They are eager to learn.
+They speak to each other and to members of staff openly and with respect.’

-Many of our students have tremendous latent abilities and we are passionate about ensuring that we nurture and empower them to reach their full potential.
-At Bishop Young we have provided young people and their families with a therapeutic, nurturing, and academically rigorous learning environment.
-We have established an outstanding pastoral team which includes Counsellors, Family Support Workers, and an SEMH and Wellbeing Lead, who will work alongside Heads of Year to ensure that individual student needs are met.
-Our students thrive as a result of our innovative and forward thinking approach to therapeutic support, particularly around social, emotional and mental health.
+Many of our students have tremendous abilities and we are passionate about ensuring that we nurture and empower them to reach their full potential.
+At Bishop Young we have provided young people and their families with a nurturing and academically rigorous learning environment.
+We have established an outstanding pastoral team which includes Counsellors, Family Support Workers, and an SEMH and Wellbeing Lead, who works alongside our Heads of Year to ensure that individual student needs are met.
+Our students thrive as a result of our innovative and forward thinking approach to therapeutic support, particularly around social, emotional and mental health (SEMH).
 This was recognised in 2020 when we became one of the first schools in the country to achieve the Carnegie Mental Health Award at Gold standard.

 Through a bespoke and tailored Character Education Programme, “The BISHOP Character”, we are committed to ensuring that our students are given opportunities to develop ‘soft skills’ such as perseverance and integrity, so that they are able to sustain success when they leave us and move on to Higher Education or work.
-Timetabled Enrichment lessons and leadership opportunities at all levels, alongside a full and broad range of extra-curricular clubs and societies, ensure that this is the case.
+Timetabled lessons run alongside a full and broad range of extra-curricular clubs and societies.